 Utilize a wine cooler and or wine cellar for both short and long-term wine storage.

 As we mentioned earlier, the vast majority of wine out there is crafted with the intent for consumption within a few years of purchase.
 For these wines, it’s advised that you consider purchasing an energy efficient, quiet wine cooler with two-zone temperature control.
 This allows for the ability to store at least two styles of wine at different temperatures for the relative short term safely.

 White wines should typically be kept at slightly cooler temperatures compared to reds.
 For instance with my wine cooler, I store my white wine in the top zone at apprx.
 52 degrees Fahrenheit, with my red wine in the bottle zone at appx.
 57 degrees Fahrenheit.
 For long term storage and for more age-worthy wines, consider investing in a wine cellar or larger storage unit or room.

 Best Red Wine Storage Temperature

-For an optimal short-term storage and ready to serve temperature — red wine should be stored at temperatures between 55 degrees Fahrenheit and 60 degrees Fahrenheit.
+For optimal short-term storage and ready-to-serve temperature — red wine should be stored at temperatures between 55 degrees Fahrenheit and 60 degrees Fahrenheit.

 Best White Wine Storage Temperature